ovh/docs/pages/platform/private-registry/scan-docker-images-vulnerabilities/guide.en-asia.md

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-06.png)

-Click on the ID of the image to display all the vulnerabilities, ordered by severity.
+Click on the image ID to display all vulnerabilities, ranked by severity.

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-07.png)

 #### Scan all the images

-You can also scan manually of all your images in your private registry.
+You can also manually scan of all your images in your private registry.

-To do that, go in the `Vulnerability`{.action} tab, in the `Interrogation Services`{.action} menu and click on `Scan Now`{.action} button.
+To do that, go to the `Vulnerability`{.action} tab and open `Interrogation Services`{.action}.
+Next, click on `Scan Now`{.action}.

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-08.png)

-### Scan regularly all the images
+### Scan all the images regularly

-And you can schedule a scan:
+You can schedule a scan:

 - hourly
 - daily
 - weekly
 - when you want (enter as a cron format)

-For that, select the scheduling and click on `Save'{.action} button.
+For that, select the scheduling and click on the `Save'{.action} button.

 ![Scan Docker images in OVHcloud Managed Private Registry](images/scan-docker-images-vulnerabilities-09.png)

 ## Go further

-To have an overview of OVHcloud Managed Private Registry service, you can go to the [OVHcloud Managed Private Registry site](../).
+To have an overview of OVHcloud Managed Private Registry service, you can consult the [OVHcloud Managed Private Registry site](../).

 Join our community of users on https://community.ovh.com/en/.